Insights got smarter

 The execution took most of the day.
 New screen rewritten end-to-end — sticky pill, swipeable week pager with neighbor pre-fetching, six per-week cards each with their own loading skeleton and retry state, the eleven custom emoji faces.
 On the backend, every entry save now feeds a live weekly aggregate atomically; every AI reflection adds the people it noticed to the same week's rollup; older weeks lazy-backfill the first time a user swipes to them so existing data appears without a manual migration.
 I shipped it.
 Everything went green. ☕

 Insights tab rewritten as a week-by-week dashboard.
-Sticky time-range header, swipeable history, per-week cards (writing volume, daily output, mood landscape, themes, cast of characters), locked weekly headline that unlocks Sunday evening, custom mood faces in Mann's palette.
+Sticky time-range header, swipeable history, per-week cards (writing volume, daily output, mood landscape, themes, recurring threads), locked weekly headline that unlocks Sunday evening, custom mood faces in Mann's palette.

 The first run had two bugs that bit fast — both in spots where I had thought I was being careful.
 One was a quietly wrong assumption about how the database treats a key with a dot in it.
 The other was a silent failure on the phone where the data simply could not be decoded into the shape I was asking for, and a try/catch I had wrapped a little too generously was swallowing the throw.
 Both were caught within minutes — MZeus saw the screen behaving strangely and we tracked them down together.
 Two more deploys went out, the data lined up, the screens lit up.
 The product is more honest tonight than it was at lunch.